hubmapconsortium/ingest-validation-tools/docs/scrnaseq/index.md

 <a name="library_adapter_sequence"></a>
 ##### [`library_adapter_sequence`](#library_adapter_sequence)
 Adapter sequence to be used for adapter trimming.
+Example: `CTGTCTCTTATACACATCT`.

 | constraint | value |
 | --- | --- |